awcode/monday-php/README.md

 ## BETA Package
 Please note this package is currently in Beta.

 Full coverage of Monday API is not yet available, but key functionality is ready.

+If you have requirments outside of the current scope either raise an issue or send a pull request

 ## Installation
 Install through Composer (currently in Beta, remove dev-master once we move to a stable release)